Published February 14 2023, last revised March 14 2025.

 The message was clear.
 ‘The Unvaccinated’ were morally defective.
 They were selfish.
 They were preventing you from getting back to ‘normal’.
 In the exact same breath they pushed the expectation of ‘normal’ further and further into obscurity.

 He used his sacred office to bless a new kind of ‘ism’ tacitly offering a dispensation to unload your anger and your anguish on this class.
+The language of ‘othering’ descended like a plague across the country emboldening the petty tyrants and crushing any pretense of civility in public life.

 The main stream media, plumb with $600,000,000 dollars in “assistance” from the government, piled on, stoking the flames.